Short Sharp Shock (film)

 Short Sharp Shock (Kurz und schmerzlos) is a 1998 film directed by Turkish-German director Fatih Akın.

 The film, which according to Rekin Teksoy, writing in Turkish Cinema, "focuses on the identity crises faced by German youth from various ethnic backgrounds," was the feature debut of the German-born director of Turkish descent and is said to have "represented a new German-Turkish cinema."

 Plot

-Gabriel the Turk, Bobby the Serb and Costa the Greek are three friends who used to form a neighborhood gang in Altona district of Hamburg.
+Gabriel the Turk, Bobby the Serb and Costa the Greek are three friends who used to form a neighborhood gang in the Altona district of Hamburg.
 Following his release from prison Gabriel is ready for a new start on life.
-Bobby however has been doing jobs for crazed Albanian mobster Muhamer and his girlfriend Alice turns to Gabriel for comfort.
-When Costa who has turned to petty theft and is dating Gabriel's sister Ceyda also joins Muhamer's gang, Gabriel intervenes to save his friends, an action which puts his dreams of retiring to Turkey at risk.
+However, Bobby has been doing jobs for crazed Albanian mobster Muhamer and his girlfriend Alice turns to Gabriel for comfort.
+Costa has turned to petty theft and is dating Gabriel's sister, Ceyda.
+He also joins Muhamer's gang.
+Gabriel intervenes to save his friends, an action which puts his dreams of retiring to Turkey at risk.